 Virtual Reality (VR) and Augmented Reality (AR) technologies are expected to revolutionize the way people work, communicate, and consume web content.
 In addition, VR will change the way athletes train and prepare for competitive sports events.
 A good example is American football where coaches and players are leveraging the power of VR and AR technologies to improve performance during training sessions.
 In the near future, most industry experts and analysts expect VR and AR to spawn markets worth billions of dollars because they offer immersive experiences unmatched by any existing technology.

-To learn more, checkout the infographic above created by Ohio University’s Online Masters in Coaching Education program.
+To learn more, checkout the infographic above created by Ohio University’s Online Master of Athletic Administration program.

 An Overview of AR and VR Industries